NaftaliHolland/alx-low_level_programming/0x00-hello_world/README.md

 Program that prints 'Progrmming is like buiulding a multilingul puzzle' Program that prints 'Progrmming is like buiulding a multilingul puzzle'
 6. Programm that prints the size of data types
+100 Shell script that that generates assembly code of a C code and saves it to a file